 These painful conditions may be long-lasting for patients who undergo radiation therapy—and this could be only one aspect of your cancer treatment.

-What the FDA has said about Zantac’s safety has varied dramatically between 1983 (the year that Zantac was first sold to consumers) and late 2019.
+What the FDA has said about Zantac’s safety has varied dramatically between 1983 (the year Zantac was first sold to consumers) and late 2019.

 The FDA’s current stance on Zantac is clear, as it has: